 In the current financial year, the Company has adopted all the new and revised FRSs and Interpretations of FRSs ("INT FRSs") that are relevant to its operations and effective for the current financial year.
+Changes to the Company's accounting policies have been made as required, in accordance with the transitional provisions in the respective FRS and INT FRS.

-The adoption of these new and revised FRSs and INT FRSs did not have any material effect on the financial results or position of the Company.
+The adoption of these new and revised FRSs and INT FRSs did not have any material effect on the financial results or position of the Company for current financial period or prior financial years.

-New standards, amendments to standards and interpretations that have been issued at the balance sheet date but are not yet effective for the financial year ended 31 December 2019 have not been applied in preparing these financial statements.
+New standards, amendments to standards and interpretations that have been issued at the end of the reporting period but are not yet effective for the financial year ended 31 March 2023 have not been applied in preparing these financial statements.
 None of these are expected to have a significant effect on the financial statements of the Company.